david-dobor/ipc/README.md

 ### Linux Interprocess Communications

-This project consists of three parts, and each part explors a single method ( of many ) in which processes on a Linux system can communicate.
-In each part, the same task is
+This project consists of three parts.
+Each part explores a single method (of many) in which processes on a Linux system can communicate.
+In each part the same task is
 performed:
 given a text file, output a list showing the count of each unique word (case insensitive).
 In each part, the `parent` process creates